MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 The GCSV connector executes each of the configured PowerShell scripts in its own session and does not support the passing of parameters between stages isn't supported.

 The connector passes one input parameter into each script named OperationType.
 The value of this parameter varies depending on the Run Profile operation that is performed, and it can be one of three values:
-* Full – this value is provided during Full Import or Full Export operations.
-* Delta – this value is provided during Export operations.

-This parameter value can be used within the logic of the PowerShell scripts to determine the appropriate pre/post processing operation or action to take.

 >[!IMPORTANT]
-> Additionally, the dynamic creation of CSV files before import or export operations is not supported.
+> The dynamic creation of CSV files before import or export operations is not supported.
 The all the CSV files must be present before any for Run Profiles will execute.

+#### PowerShell Input Parameter: OperationType
+Although the use of input parameters is not supported, the GCSV connector does pass one input parameter into execution of every PowerShell script: `OperationType`.

+* **Full** – this value is provided during Full Import or Full Export operations.
+* **Delta** – this value is provided during Export operations.

+This parameter value can be used within the logic of the PowerShell scripts to determine the appropriate pre/post processing operation or action to take.

 ### Provisioning Hierarchy

-Because CSV files do not store information in a hierarchical structure; the Generic CSV connector does not support any hierarchical provisioning configurations.
+Because CSV files do not store information in a hierarchical structure, the GCSV Connector does not support any hierarchical provisioning configurations.

 The following image is an example of the Provisioning Hierarchy page.